Marcus Brigstocke: Live comedy career

 Brigstocke's first stand-up comedy DVD, Planet Corduroy, was released in November 2007.

 In April 2008, Brigstocke and fellow comedian and snowboarder Andrew Maxwell founded a comedy and music festival in the ski resort of Meribel, in the French Alps.

 In 2009, Brigstocke starred in the British tour of the American live improvisation show Totally Looped.
 His second stand-up show, God Collar, toured in 2009.

 In June 2010, he announced that he had signed a publishing deal with Transworld to turn the God Collar Tour into a book, which was released in 2011 to mixed reviews.

+In 2023, he was the comedy headliner of the May ball at Queens' College, Cambridge.